brothertoad/notes/notes.md

 - [Tachyons](https://tachyons.io)

 ### Movies and TV shows to rent from Amazon
+- The Great Flamarion
+- Jack The Ripper (1959)
+- The Autobiography Of Miss Jane Pittman
+- Sounder
+- Compulsion
+- The Miracle Of Morgan's Creek
+- Black Widow (1987)
+- The Bridges At Toko-Ri
+- Aki Hoshino
+- Innocent Thing
+- Full Moon Of The Virgins
+- Trenchcoat
 - Mrs. Bradley Mysteries
 - Edward Scissorhands
 - Murder, Inc.